openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 ```

 #### USING phrase for passing arguments
-If you pass arguments to a method, specify the arguments in the `USING` phrase of the `INVOKE` statement.
+If you pass arguments to a method, specify the arguments in the `USING` phrase of the `INVOKE` statement,
-- Code the data type of each argument so that it conforms to the type of the corresponding formal parameter in the intended target method.
+and code the data type of each argument so that it conforms to the type of the corresponding formal parameter in
+the intended target method.

-If the argument is an object reference :
-- In a COBOL client, the class of an argument cannot be a subclass of the class of the corresponding parameter.
+If the argument is an object reference in a COBOL client, the class of an argument cannot be a subclass of the class of the corresponding parameter.

 You must specify that the arguments are passed BY VALUE.
 In other words, the arguments are not affected by any change to the corresponding formal parameters in the invoked method.

----

 #### RETURNING phrase for obtaining a returned value
 If a data item is to be returned as the method result, specify the item in the `RETURNING`